ffdev-info/jsonid/README.md

 PRONOM signatures are not expressive enough for complicated JSON objects.

-If I want PRONOM to find `key 1` I have to use a wildcard, so something like:
+If I want DROID to find `key 1` I have to use a wildcard, so I would write something like:

 ```text
 BOF: "7B*226B6579203122"